ccnmtl/ccnmtldjango/README.md

   automatically set up as superusers, and the group affil that CCNMTL staff all have gets automatically mapped to staff.
 These are generally useful defaults for us.
-* virtualenv and pip setup with source tarballs bundled and bootstrappable, `manage.py`'s shebang set to use it.
-This basically fits it into our one-step automated deployment and containment approach.
 * a nice Makefile for common build, test, and run tasks
 * use wheel packages wherever possible
 * flatpages enabled